roncterry/lab_env_tools/README.md

 The name of the **network** should match the name of the **bridge** and the name of the **domain** in the config file.

 If the virtual networks were created using Virt-Manager they will not adhere to the naming standard and, at minimum, the bridge name must be changed.
-Unfortunatly this is difficult to do on an existing virtual network.
-It is often easiest to dump out the XML definiton to a file, edit the file, stop and delete the exisitng virtual network then redefine and enable the network from the edited XML definition file.
+Unfortunately this is difficult to do on an existing virtual network.
+It is often easiest to dump out the XML definition to a file, edit the file, stop and delete the existing virtual network then redefine and enable the network from the edited XML definition file.

 The following is an example of one of these network definition XML files: